 Soil, Sunlight and Water Recommendations for Green Beans

 If you have heavy clay soil, provide small amounts of water frequently rather than giving your beans a deep soaking.
-You can also mix some sand or loam into the soil to amend it a bit.
+You can also mix some organic matter such as compost or loam into the soil to loosen it a bit.
 Green beans also benefit from fertilization but don't go crazy with the nitrogen.
 Bean plants are nitrogen fixers, which essentially means they can make their own nitrogen.
 If you give them more, it could prove to be too much, resulting in overly leafy plants that produce fewer beans.
 For best results, side-dress your beans with a 10-20-10 fertilizer after the plants bloom.